harmony-one/horizon/docs/TASKS.md

 **FrontEnd**

 **Infrastructure**
 - [ ] Slow down localgeth production of blocks to better enable testing and be more representative of Ethereum Mainnet.
+This can be done by setting `"difficulty": "1000000",` in `genesis.json` to give approx 4 second block time.
+The higher the difficulty the longer the blocktime.

 ### Notes and recommendations